How to Report an F Statistic

 Background

-This research note does not explain the analysis of variance, or even the F statistic itself.
-Rather, we explain only the proper way to report an F statistic.
-"Proper way" refers to the formatting of the statistic and to the construction of a sentence that presents it.
-Simple as this seems, F statistics are often improperly formatted and poorly presented in research papers.
+This research note does not explain the analysis of variance, or even the F-statistic itself.
+Rather, we explain only the proper way to report an F-statistic.
+"Proper way" refers to the formatting of the statistic and to the construction of a dialog to present it.
+Simple as this seems, F-statistics are often improperly formatted and poorly presented in research papers.
 Let's get to it.

 Assume you conducted an experiment with ten participants to compare natural and abstract icons.
-The independent variable is Icon Type with two levels, Natural and Abstract.
-Participants completed a task where they associated the meaning of icons with icon images, grouped according to type.
-The dependent variable is Task Completion Time, in seconds.
+The independent variable is Icon Type with two levels, natural and abstract.
+Participants completed a timed task where they associated the meaning of icons with icon images, grouped according to type.
+The dependent variable is task completion time, in seconds.

 After conducting the experiment, you have the following data: